wrathematics/float/README.md

 ## [1] "Mean relative difference: 3.478718e-07"
 ```

-That difference is fairly small, but for some operations/data could be significantly larger.
+That difference is fairly small, but for some operations/data, the difference could be significantly larger due to roundoff error.